 Anoka-Ramsey Community College takes its responsibility in ensuring compliance with the Drug-Free Schools and Communities Act (DFSCA) and Part 86 of the Regulations very seriously.
-College officials understand the responsibilities required of the DFSCA and have implemented strategies to ensure policies, procedures, and timely distribution and review consistent with the requirements in 34 CFR Part 86 and 34 CFR 668.14.
-While not able to document what was done in program years 2014 and 2016, Anoka-Ramsey has reviewed what is known at this time in regards to efforts and evaluated current efforts to determine a plan of action for the 2018 review and subsequent reviews.
-Every attempt has been made in this review to demonstrate our efforts and continued dedication to ensuring compliance moving forward.
+College officials understand the responsibilities required of the DFSCA and have implemented strategies to ensure policies, procedures, and timely distribution/review are consistent with the requirements in 34 CFR Part 86 and 34 CFR 668.14.

 Anoka-Ramsey Community College now appears to be in full compliance with federal legislation.
 The College has developed and maintains a drug prevention policy.
 The College distributes the drug-free policy to all staff, faculty and students bi-annually and has developed a plan to ensure that all new students and staff receive this information.
 The College provides services and activities to promote a strong drug-free campus environment.
 The College tracks the number of drug and alcohol related offenses, sanctions and referrals.
+Lastly, the College provides students and staff with educational related materials, events, and/or programming to increase knowledge/understanding of alcohol/drug related health issues and availability of resources on/off campus.